Maedhros’ short hair

 Not a word is said in the Silmarillion on Fingolfin’s hair colour.
-Finarfin is expressly said to be blonde, which causes many people to believe Fingolfin was too, but that’s an error, plain and simple.
+Finarfin is expressly said to be blonde, which causes many people to believe Fingolfin was too, but the book doesn’t tell us anything about Fingolfin.
 Cf. the appendix of the Silmarillion under Finarfin: “Alone among the Noldorin princes he and his descendants had golden hair, derived from his mother Indis”, p.
 330 in my Harper/Collins edition.
 Descendants, not siblings.

 Tolkien expressly wrote later (published in the History of Middle-earth, by his son Christopher, not in the published version of the Silmarillion) that Fingolfin, as well as all his children (Fingon, Turgon, Argon [not mentioned in the published Silmarilion either], and Aredhel) had dark hair as well.
 “Fingolfin was his father’s son, tall, dark, and proud…” (The History of Middle-earth volume 12: The Peoples of Middle-earth.
 Edited by Christopher Tolkien, HarperCollins Publishers, 1996.
 Page 336 in a text called “The Shibboleth of Fëanor”, written by J. R. R. Tolkien in or slightly after 1968.